About the information we collect from you and why we ask for it

 Here you have the opportunity to include any information which you feel would enhance any applications you may make.
 Your first entry will pull through to any applications you make in the system.

-For current civil service staff who are surplus or
+For current civil service staff who are priority movers:

 This information may be used by your department to match you to potential job opportunities, to aid redeployment activities.

-Departments may use this information to help match surplus and priority mover staff to available jobs.
+Departments may use this information to help match priority mover staff to available jobs.
 This is your opportunity to include any knowledge and experience information which you feel will enhance your suitability.

-We collect this information to monitor diversity levels within the surplus groups and ensure that there are no adverse effects on any particular group.
+We collect this information to monitor diversity levels within the priority mover group and ensure that there are no adverse effects on any particular group.

 This will enable departments to match you to potential jobs outside your current job function and location.
-This may mean that surplus employees are contacted regarding suitable opportunities in their preferred locations and job categories, providing them with potential redeployment opportunities.
+This may mean that priority movers are contacted regarding suitable opportunities in their preferred locations and job categories, providing them with potential redeployment opportunities.

 When you apply to the Civil Service for a job we will ask you on our application form to give us your personal data.
 To explain why we ask for your personal data below, we take you through each section of the application form.